-Fields connecting wildlife habitats across the city’s Northern Hills remain under sustained threat from development.
+Fields connecting wildlife habitats across the city’s Northern Hills remain under sustained threat from development

 Taking a strategic approach to landscape protection, this project would establish a “natural asset network” of historic lanes, public green spaces, footpaths and bridleways which could be placed at the core of a community-led approach.
-This vision for the Park as a community asset would open new avenues of funding and infrastructure investment.
+This vision for the Park as a community asset would open new avenues for funding and infrastructure investment.

 THE MISSING LINK: